 EVENTS AT COSTA DA CAPARICA

-It is customary to think that cultural activities are limited to the great and cosmopolitan city of Lisbon.
-But the truth is that the south bank of the Tagus presents an impressive dynamic of cultural events.
+It is often thought that cultural activities are limited to the large and cosmopolitan city of Lisbon.
+But the truth is that the south bank of the Tagus has an impressive dynamic of cultural events.
 To find out about upcoming events in Costa da Caparica, click HERE!

 A LAND OF MISFORTUNES

-But there have been many misfortunes that have devastated the people of the coast.
-Hunger, maritime tragedies, diseases and even fires were part of the daily life of the “caparicans”.
-As a consequence of successive disasters, a space was opened for a fervent religion among the locals.
-Consequently there were many religious manifestations: building of churches, processions (Senhor dos Passos), religious festivals (Nossa Senhora da Conceição) and pilgrimages (from the Círios to Nossa Senhora do Cabo).
+But there were many misfortunes that befell the people of the coast.
+Famine, maritime tragedies, diseases, and even fires were part of the daily life of the “Caparicans”.
+As a consequence of the successive catastrophes, a space was opened for a fervent religion among the locals.
+Consequently there were many religious manifestations: building of churches, processions (Senhor dos Passos), religious festivals (Nossa Senhora da Conceição) and pilgrimages (Círios à nossa senhora do Cabo).